Nellie Longsworth

-Nellie Leber Longsworth is an American historian and advocate of historic preservation.
+Nellie Leber Longsworth (March 29, 1933 – March 1, 2021) was an American historian and advocate of historic preservation.
 She was a founder and president of the nonprofit Preservation Action for twenty-two years.
 She worked to preserve historic structures by working and lobbying to pass legislation in United States Congress.

 Education

 Longsworth attended Smith College interested in American history, architecture, and culture.
-She graduated in 1955 with a Bachelor’s of Arts in American studies.
+She graduated in 1955 with a Bachelor's of Arts in American studies.
 She also attended the Harvard Graduate School of Design as a Loeb Fellow in 1987.